saicumbulam/System-Design/web-scalability/building-front-end-applications.md

 #### Caching

-1. Add more servers or make them respond faster to clients’ requests, use caching to avoid having to serve these requests
+1. use caching to avoid having to serve these requests
 2. Most web applications can benefit from a shared object cache like Redis or Memcached

 #### Autoscaling